 They’re very thin which allows you to play much faster.
 And, with an almost frictionless feel.
-Due to the shape and size of this PickBoy stone guitar pick, you’re able to get closer to the strings with your fingers which for guitar players like myself, allows me to play much faster.
+Due to the shape and size of this PickBoy stone guitar pick, you’re able to get closer to the strings with your fingers which for guitar players like me, allows me to play much faster.
 Especially for picking.

-These Onyx picks are some of the highest quality stone guitar picks out there that come with a lifetime warranty.
+These Onyx picks are some of the highest-quality stone guitar picks out there that come with a lifetime warranty.
 This is a really good thing.
-Because, some stone picks like the ones featured below are susceptible to breaking if they drop on the floor.
+Because some stone picks like the ones featured below are susceptible to breaking if they drop on the floor.

-Concluding the Best Stone guitar Picks
+Concluding the Best Stone Guitar Picks

-Whatever the case may me, stone guitar picks produce a very unique sound so if you’re chasing that specific tone or looking for a different sound than I highly recomend giving the stone guitar picks recommended in the list above, a good try as you’ll most probably be very pleasantly surprised at the tone.
+Whatever the case may be, stone guitar picks to produce a very unique sound so if you’re chasing that specific tone or looking for a different sound then I highly recommend giving the stone guitar picks recommended in the list above, a good try as you’ll most probably be very pleasantly surprised at the tone.

 You can use these on electric guitars but I always maintain that these really shine when used on acoustic guitars.